Jennie-igans/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result pf power to divide
+displays the result of breath to the power love